You’ve probably heard about FIRE (Financial Independence and Early Retirement).

 If you plan to travel a lot and therefore need to be able to work from anywhere, consider digital nomad jobs like:

-- Travel writing: Check out all of Frayed Passport’s travel writing tips here.
+- Travel writing: Check out all of Frayed Passport’s jobs and careers resources section, which includes lots of travel writing tips in particular

 - Software development: Build apps and solutions that you’re passionate about.